trychlos/pwix-validity/README.md

 - each validity period of the object (of the *entity*) is materialized in the database as a distinct document, called a *record* (or a *validity record* when we want point out the fact).

-We do not define here any data, apart from the entity identifier, which would be common to all validity records
+We do not define here any data, apart from the entity identifier, which would be common to all validity records.

 ## Installation